 This task seeks to collect information on the three referees whose assessments will accompany the application.
-Note that when referees are identified, the language specified will determine the language in which they will receive their assessment form; the assessments must be completed in either English or French.
+When referees are identified, the language specified will determine the language in which they will receive their assessment form; the assessments must be completed in either English or French.